 Why use triggers and conditions?

 Conditions and triggers are important to how you want to display your notifications.

 Maybe you want to use a certain skill but you don’t want to test it on certain collections or say you have a discount, but you only want to offer it if customers have a certain number of items in their cart, or you only want to display a cart timer if the cart has certain popular products in it.
 You can do all of this and more with the conditions and triggers options in the ‘Conditions’ tabs of skills.

 Where do I find triggers and conditions?

 This functionality is available within the skills in the Fera.ai app.
-For example, the ‘Show Timer in Cart/Checkout‘ has a ‘Trigger’ section in the ‘When’ tab.
+For example, the ‘Show Timer in Cart/Checkout‘ has a ‘Trigger’ section in the ‘Conditions’ tab.